 The Kagurazaka Festival

-While the Hozuki Market takes place on the 27th and 28th, displaying beautiful Chinese lantern plants, performances of Tokushima Prefecture's traditional Awa Odori takes place on the 29th and 30th of July.
+While the Hozuki Market takes place on the 26th and 27th, displaying beautiful Chinese lantern plants, performances of Tokushima Prefecture's traditional Awa Odori take place on the 28th and 29th of July.

-The main venue of the Hozuki Market are the grounds of the Bishamonten Zenkoku Temple and apart from selling beautiful potted lantern plants, local eateries sell their delicacies at various food stalls.
+The main venue of the Hozuki Market is the grounds of the Bishamonten Zenkoku Temple and apart from selling beautiful potted lantern plants, local eateries sell their delicacies at various food stalls.

 Awa Odori, following the market, is an old Buddhist tradition and is performed by about 20 participating groups each day.
 The nimble dancers parade along Kagurazaka Street, an event that is not to be missed!

-This is Japan's largest hula festival, now in its 14th year.
-The opening event is on the evening of the 29th and the main festival is carried out on both the 30th and the 31st.
-The main stage can be found in the Ikebukuro Nishiguchi Park while six other stages can be found all around Ikebukuro Station on which about 4,500 participants in 175 teams show off their skills.
+This is Japan's largest hula festival, now in its 15th year.
+The main stage can be found in the Ikebukuro Nishiguchi Park while six other stages can be found all around Ikebukuro Station on which about 5,000 participants in 171 teams show off their skills.

 When the sun sets, it's time for Hula Night, the finale of every evening.
 Participants, members of the executive committee, as well as visitors of the festa get the opportunity to hula together on the main stage at the Ikebukuro Nishiguchi Park, making for an unforgettable experience!